MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

 2. Install all components of Business Central 2019 Wave 2 (version 15).

+    If you did not uninstall version 14.0, then you must either specify different port numbers for components (like the [!INCLUDE[server](../developer/includes/server.md)] instance and web services) during installation, or you must stop the version 14.0 [!INCLUDE[server](../developer/includes/server.md)] instance before you run the installation.
+Otherwise, you will get an error that the [!INCLUDE[server](../developer/includes/server.md)] failed to install.

     > [!IMPORTANT]
     > Because of dependencies, we recommend that for upgrade , you install all components available.
 Also, there is currently a known issue with the Microsoft.Office.Interop.Word.dll.
 After installation, you must copy the Microsoft.Office.Interop.Word.dll from the C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\RoleTailored Client folder to the C:\Program Files\Microsoft Dynamics 365 Business Central\150\Service\Add-ins folder.